 The Graduate College announced a new funding arrangement for the University Fellowship recipients who will be entering UIC for the Fall of 2015, and going forward.

-In the second year (for a master's recipient) and the second and third years (for a doctoral recipient), the student’s academic programs must provide a 50% nine month appointment or equivalent.
-Students with a 50% teaching or research assistantships will have their stipends topped off to $22,000 or by a maximum of $6,000.
+In the second year (for a master's recipient) and the second and third years (for a doctoral recipient), the student’s academic programs must provide a nine-month, 50% FTE appointment or the equivalent.
+Students with a 50% teaching or research assistantship will have their stipends topped off up to $22,000 or by a maximum of $6,000.
 Teaching and research assistantship stipends for these students must be equivalent to those provided to other students in the same department.
 In the event that a doctoral graduate program has a mechanism for financial support for students during years one and two, the University Fellowship could be deferred to years three and four, provided the student has met the progress requirements described above.

 Terms of the Award

-During the first and fourth year of funding from the Graduate College, recipients may accept part-time assistantships from UIC only if related to their field of study (i.e., student's own research) up to a total of 50% time.
+During the first and fourth year of funding from the Graduate College, recipients may accept a part-time assistantship from UIC, only if it is related to their field of study (i.e., student's own research) up to a total of 50% FTE.
 Work unrelated to the field of study is not allowed.
 Graduate hourly appointments are also not permitted.
-Recipients may not hold UIC Abraham Lincoln or Dean's Fellowships simultaneously with the University Fellowship, nor any external award where it is prohibited by that award.
+Recipients may not hold UIC Abraham Lincoln or Dean's Scholar Fellowships simultaneously with the University Fellowship, nor any external award where it is prohibited by that external funding agency.
 Other awards may be allowed to be held simultaneously, but must be approved by the Graduate College.
 It is the student's responsibility to know and understand the regulations of the University Fellowship and those of any other award (see Policies below).